-However, for me, I have found that method to be extremely stressful and anxiety producing.
+However, for me, I have found that method to be extremely stressful and anxiety-producing.
 I prefer to plan in advance and know my schedule using time management techniques and blocking my calendar.
-But sometimes, thinks just sneak up on you.
+But sometimes, things just sneak up on you.

 Now, I finally got the green light to move to Norway and I’m searching through boxes to find my winter clothes.
 I cannot find my heavy winter jacket anywhere.
 So, maybe that’s a sign that I just need to get one once I get there and not weigh down my luggage anymore.